swynes/Measuring-what-works/Diet_Calculations.md

 Wynes
 March 4, 2018

-Food calculations use life cycle emissions as presented in Heller et al. (2013).
-For instance, beef is 29kgCO2e/kg beef or Hoolohan (2013)
+Food calculations use life cycle emissions as presented in Heller et al. (2013) or Hoolohan et al. (2013).
+For instance, beef is 29kgCO2e/kg.

 \*\*ABRAHAMSE ET AL. 2007